Semiparametric KSD test: unifying score and distance-based approaches for goodness-of-fit testing: Application with SKSD test framework

-where in $x \in \R^d$ with parameters $\theta = (\Sigma, \gamma^{(1)}, \gamma^{(2)})$ and $\Sigma \in \R^{d \times d}$ and $\gamma^{(1)}, \gamma^{(2)} \in \R^d$.
 The key property of this model is that the conditional distributions are in Gaussian family.
+It is an appropriate modeling choice when inference targets are conditional in nature and Gaussianity provides a tractable working approximation for conditional noise, even when the joint distribution of covariates and responses is complex or misspecified~\citep{gelman1991note,white1996estimation}.
 Note that the conditional Gaussian model is substantially different from the Gaussian graphical model and indeed, using graphical Lasso will lead to poor performance in terms of the graph recovery task \citep{lin2016estimation}.
-Note the normalizing constant in~\eqref{eq:conditional-gaussian} is infeasible to compute as it involves high-dimensional intractable integrals.
-However, the score of the model can be easily computed and we refer to Appendix~\ref{sec:additional-conditional-gaussian} for the explicit form of the score function.
+Note the normalizing constant in~\eqref{eq:conditional-gaussian} is infeasible to compute as it involves an high-dimensional intractable integral.
+However, the score function of the model can be easily computed and we refer to Appendix~\ref{sec:additional-conditional-gaussian} for the explicit form of the score function.